nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 This directory contains work done for investigating the use of the MATCH (https://github.com/yuzhimanhua/MATCH) algorithm to classify PeTaL data according to the PeTaL taxonomy.

-This README was last updated on 30 July 2021.
+This README was last updated on 10 August 2021.

 ## What are all these files? <a name="contents"></a>